 - The first author is the researcher who had the idea for the underlying work, did the main body of work and contributed substantially to the draft manuscript.
 Being the first author is a coveted position which conveys increased visibility because it is the first name a reader sees.
 Also in certain contexts, e.g. in-text or bibliography references, only the first author is listed and all others are collapsed into “et al”.

 - Last author: this position is traditionally reserved for the supervisor, department head or principal investigator.
 Last authors are accountable for the quality of the data and analysis reported in the publication.
-In many cases the last author is also the corresponding author who is the primary contact for journal editors.
+In many cases the last author is also the corresponding author and the primary contact for journal editors.

 All other authors contributed to varying degrees to the publication and are typically listed by their relative contribution.